MotionAdapter: Video Motion Transfer via Content-Aware Attention Customization: Related Works

-\topparaheading{Video Motion Transfer} Video motion transfer aims to synthesize a novel video that adheres to the motion of a given reference video, which overcomes the limitations of current T2V models in complex motion capturing.
+\topparaheading{Video Motion Transfer} Video motion transfer aims to synthesize a novel video that adheres to the motion of a given reference video, which overcomes the limitations of current VDMs in complex motion capturing.
 Existing works have approached this by conditioning the generation process on explicit motion representations but require training on large-scale datasets~\cite{namekata2025sg,geng2025motion,xing2025motioncanvas,yang2024direct,ma2024follow,ma2024follow1,qiu2024freetraj,gokmen2025ropecraft,ma2024trailblazer}.
-Consequently, reference video based methods~\cite{jeong2024vmc,zhao2024motiondirector,wang2025motion} have been proposed that decouple motion and content from a single video by leveraging pre-trained T2V models.
+Consequently, reference video based methods~\cite{jeong2024vmc,zhao2024motiondirector,wang2025motion} have been proposed that decouple motion and content from a single video by leveraging pre-trained VDMs.
 The core idea is to extract motion representations from the reference video.
 DMT~\cite{yatim2024space} introduces a space-time feature loss to preserve overall motion.
 MotionDirector~\cite{zhao2024motiondirector}, MotionInversion~\cite{wang2025motion}, and VideoMage~\cite{huang2025videomage} share a similar idea by introducing LoRA~\cite{hu2022lora} to fine-tune the motion embedding such that it decouples the motion features of the reference video.
 MOFT~\cite{xiao2024video} introduces Principal Component Analysis (PCA) to extract motion aware features, while MotionClone~\cite{ling2025motionclone} subtracts cross frame attention features.
 These works are specialized for 3D U-Net based video diffusion models, and cannot be applied to DiT based video diffusion models since DiT based models utilize 3D full attention without explicit spatio-temporal decoupling.
 Recently, DiTFlow~\cite{pondaven2025video} computes displacements from full DiT attention features to extract motion features.
 Follow-Your-Motion~\cite{ma2025follow} discriminates motion tokens from full attention tokens and introduces LoRA to learn motion representations.
 DeT~\cite{shi2025decouple} encodes motion representations in DiT video based diffusion into temporal kernels.
+In the very recent, RoPECraft~\cite{gokmen2025ropecraft} facilitates motion transfer by optimizing the RoPE within transformers, while FastVMT~\cite{ma2026fastvmt} accelerates the process by streamlining motion extraction and optimization.
 After obtaining the motion representations, these works transfer them to new videos directly, facing challenges when there is a large semantic gap between two videos.